Canon law: Code for the Eastern Churches

-The law of the Eastern-rite Churches in full communion with the Roman papacy was in much the same state as that of the Latin or Western Church before 1917; much more diversity in legislation existed in the various Eastern Catholic Churches.
+The law of the Eastern Catholic Churches in full communion with the Roman papacy was in much the same state as that of the Latin Church before 1917; much more diversity in legislation existed in the various Eastern Catholic Churches.
 Each had its own special law, in which custom still played an important part.
 One major difference in Eastern Europe however, specifically in the Eastern Orthodox Christian churches, was in regards to divorce.
 Divorce started to slowly be allowed in specific instances such as adultery being committed, abuse, abandonment, impotence, and barrenness being the primary justifications for divorce.
 Eventually, the church began to allow remarriage to occur (for both spouses) post-divorce.
 In 1929 Pius XI informed the Eastern Churches of his intention to work out a Code for the whole of the Eastern Church.
 The publication of these Codes for the Eastern Churches regarding the law of persons was made between 1949 through 1958 but finalized nearly 30 years later.

 The first Code of Canon Law (1917) was exclusively for the Latin Church, with application to the Eastern Churches only "in cases which pertain to their very nature".
-After the Second Vatican Council (1962 - 1965), the Vatican produced the Code of Canons of the Eastern Churches which became the first code of Eastern Catholic Canon Law.
+After the Second Vatican Council (1962 – 1965), the Vatican produced the Code of Canons of the Eastern Churches which became the first code of Eastern Catholic Canon Law.